AI Revolution: Artificial Intelligence Impacting Healthcare

 He lists the areas of healthcare that will be most affected by AI, below:

 1. Imaging and diagnositics

 “Imaging and diagnostics can greatly benefit from AI.
 Remember, ‘big data’ and AI work together.
 So, not only can we store a great deal of information, such as X-rays and images for a variety of illnesses, we can also have the computer analyze this information automatically to perform diagnoses.”

 AI will also have the ability to detect details which the human eye can’t see, and the ability to “learn”.
 This means it will get more accurate with each case it diagnoses.
 Moodley continues: “So, instead of your diagnosis coming from a doctor who has seen, maybe, a couple of hundred cases, the computer will be able to diagnose you on the basis of hundreds of thousands of cases.”

 “In the area of ophthalmology, it can be of great assistance in early identification of eye diseases like glaucoma, which, if not detected in the early stages, can lead to vision loss.
 Images of the retina can be captured remotely by a technician or nurse, and automatically analyzed using AI techniques, to identify individuals that show early stages of glaucoma.”

 2. Drug discovery

-“What may take years to achieve in a wet lab can now be achieved in just a few days using AI. is results in more e cient drugs on the market for improved treatment options.
+“What may take years to achieve in a wet lab can now be achieved in just a few days using AI.
+This results in more efficient drugs on the market for improved treatment options.
 It also reduces the cost and time of discovering new drugs.”

 3. Early cancer detection